georgeduckett/OperationalTransform/README.md

 What needs to happen when user a receives b's change is for user a to compare their document state to the document state b is intended to be applied to.
 Here "document state" can be thought of as the list of operations prior to the one being evaluated.

-e.g:

 User a receives b's change.
 User a finds a change that wasn't included in the document state that b's change was applied to (the [insert a at index 5] command), therefore we need to translate the b command by a's command before applying it.
 Because a's command is an insert, at an index before b's command we change b's command from [insert b at index 8] to [insert b at index 9], so the document state correctly becomes `12345a678b90`.

+In addition to handling the 'basic' senaroi above, the system should also handle independent undo operations. e.g. if user a above issues an undo command it should undo the last operation performed by a, not the last opeartion (b's operation).

 ---